fastrgv/AdaGate/README.md

 ## AdaGate Game Description
 AdaGate is a 3D sokoban puzzle game within a Stargate / Portal fantasy setting.
-It is an example of modern OpenGL programming using the Ada language.
-Now runs on Windows, OSX, and GNU/Linux.
+It is an elaborate example of modern OpenGL programming using the Ada language that runs on Windows, OSX, and GNU/Linux.

 While searching a remote south-seas atoll for remnants of a lost American heroine, a nearly operational stargate beckons.
-Transported into a strange dungeon, with no way out, return to the island will require a logical rearrangement of rollable power cells [ZPMs] onto their sockets.
-Blast your two portal guns at the walls to prepare an escape tunnel, but before you can use it, the system must be powered up.
-But alas: the ZPMs are heavy and you can only PUSH them...
+Transported into strange dungeons, escape will require pushing every ZPM power cell onto a socket to power up the portal system.
+Then, blast your two portal guns at the walls and escape through the resulting wormhole.

-Escape all 4 dungeons to reach the other-worldly neptune-choir, where the level of difficulty is increased for your next challenge.
+Escape all 4 dungeons to reach the other-worldly neptune-lake, where the level of difficulty is increased for your next adventure.